 Committee Members

-Acting Chair - Niki Solomon
+Vice Chair - Niki Solomon

 Niki has had lupus symptoms since puberty but wasn’t diagnosed until 18 months after the birth of her daughter.
 It was a slow process, starting with hypothyroidism, Raynaud's, fatigue and extreme inflammation.
 Despite the debilitating effects of lupus Niki has built a business, Niki’s Soft Furnishings, in Plymouth and now employs a team of creative people.
 After ignoring the symptoms for 10 years, Niki joined LUPUS UK, beginning a journey of discovery and empowerment.
 Supported and encouraged to improve her own health, Niki now offers support to others.
 Her view is: ‘a rising tide floats all boats’ so by sharing knowledge, humour and compassion everyone can have a better experience despite the horrors of the disease.